 Unfortunately, he did not have time to get some cuttings to bring home.
 He knew he would be back in about 6 weeks, and planned to get some cuttings then.

 On his return, the entire stand of Costa Rican “Black” was gone.
 Cut to the ground, roots gone to make the road wider.
 Jim searched and searched for a cutting and found a small “piece of cane” which he brought back to propagate.

 That small piece of Costa Rican “Black” cane was the beginning of Jim’s landscape signature.
 It was and is a one of a kind plant.

-Jim passed a few years ago.
-With him a wealth of landscape design and plant knowledge passed as well.
+Jim passed a few years ago along with a wealth of landscape design and plant knowledge passed as well.
 But his signature plant lives on in – Costa Rican “Black.”

 Other Popular Varieties Of Cordyline Plants